Camps

 Where Curiosity Meets Fun

-ScienceWorks camps offer young scientists a chance to explore, create, and discover when school is out.
-With hands-on learning and a focus on curiosity, our camps provide a fun, supportive space where kids dive into STEAM (science, technology, engineering, arts, and math), make friends, and build valuable skills.
+ScienceWorks camps give young scientists a chance to explore, create, and discover when school is out.
+With hands-on activities and a focus on curiosity, campers dive into STEAM (science, technology, engineering, arts, and math), make friends, and build new skills in a fun, supportive setting.

-Our experienced educators are dedicated to supporting every camper's unique learning style and needs, including those with ADHD and other learning differences.
-Through individualized attention and inclusive teaching methods, we ensure all learners feel comfortable, supported, and empowered to explore their passions and thrive in a dynamic, enriching environment.
+Our experienced educators support diverse learning styles, including ADHD and other learning differences.
+With individualized attention and inclusive methods, we create a space where all campers feel empowered to explore and thrive.

 Summer Camp Scholarships Now Available